iamisha/Base_JavaScript/day-6/readme.md

 # JavaScript If statement

-Comparator Operators are used to fulfil the if statement
+Comparator Operators are used to fulfil the if statement.